ktorio/ktor-documentation/topics/form.md

 </p>
 </microformat>

-Form or form-based authentication uses a [web form](https://developer.mozilla.org/en-US/docs/Learn/Forms) to collect credential information and authenticate a user.
+Form-based authentication uses a [web form](https://developer.mozilla.org/en-US/docs/Learn/Forms) to collect credential information and authenticate a user.

-> Given that user name and password are passed as clear text when using form-based authentication, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.
+> Given that username and password are passed as clear text when using form-based authentication, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.

 ## Add dependencies {id="add_dependencies"}